-1. Why Excellent Communication Skill Is Essential For A Business Analyst? (business analyst interview questions and answers pdf)_text]
+1. Why Excellent Communication Skill Is Essential For A Business Analyst?

-A BA is one who sits with the client understands it and then tells the IT people what needs to be done hence BA needs to have excellent communication skills.
+Answer: ABA is one who sits with the client understands it and then tells the IT people what needs to be done hence BA needs to have excellent communication skills.

-2. Describe The Term Black Box Testing?_text]
+2. Describe The Term Black Box Testing?

-Black box testing is the type of testing whereby the entire unit is tested as a whole without considering the contents or even how the inner components of the unit under test work, the tester’s only consideration is to enter a known input signal and check whether the output behavior is the one expected out of that unit given his input signal.
+Answer: Black box testing is the type of testing whereby the entire unit is tested as a whole without considering the contents or even how the inner components of the unit under test work, the tester’s only consideration is to enter a known input signal and check whether the output behavior is the one expected out of that unit given his input signal.

-3. What Do You Understand By Uml?_text]
+3. What Do You Understand By Uml?

 The following steps will detail out the procedural way of professionally dealing with this: